RobertoDure/kafka-microservices/README.md

 # Kafka Microservices Demo

 This project demonstrates a simple microservices architecture using Apache Kafka for message communication between services.
-It consists of two Spring Boot services (producer and consumer) that communicate through a Kafka message broker.
+It consists of three Spring Boot services that communicate through a Kafka message broker.
+The producer service sends messages to a Kafka topic, while two consumer services consume those messages.
+One consumer service saves the message to a MongoDB database, and the other sends an email using the message consumed.
+The project is designed to be run locally using Docker for Kafka and Zookeeper, and it uses Maven for dependency management and building the project.

 ## Project Structure